spree/spree/guides/content/developer/tutorials/getting_started.md

 ![](http://guides.spreecommerce.com/images/spree_welcome.png)

-To stop the web server, hit Ctrl-C in the terminal window where it’s running.
+To stop the web server, hit Ctrl-C in the terminal window where it's running.
 In development mode, Spree does not generally require you to stop the server; changes you make in files will be automatically picked up by the server.

 ### Logging Into the Backend

-The next thing you’ll probably want to do is to log into the admin interface.
+The next thing you'll probably want to do is to log into the admin interface.
 Use your browser window to navigate to http://localhost:3000/admin.
 You can login with the username `spree@example.com` and password `spree123`.

 Upon successful authentication you should see the admin screen: